-The dream of every young hockey player is to one day make their debut in the NHL and the NHL draft is the start of making that dream come true.
+The dream of every young hockey player is to one day make their debut in the NHL, and the NHL draft is the start of making that dream come true.
 In the NHL is where you find almost all the biggest stars of the sport (with growing competition from the Russian KHL).
 The Stanley Cup (which is the oldest professional sports trophy in North America) is awarded to the champions of the playoffs.

 Most Popular Hockey Events

-Other international tournaments, such as the World Championships and the World Junior (U20) Championships occur annually and offer a secondary source of hockey to those who want to bet on more than just the NHL.
+Other international tournaments, such as the World Championships and the World Junior (U20) Championships, occur annually and offer a secondary hockey source to those who want to bet on more than just the NHL.
 The NHL also sponsored a “World Cup of Hockey” event in 2016, pitting nations (along with a U23 “Team North America” and a combination of smaller European countries as “Team Europe”).
 This event’s future remains in doubt as the NHL is set to determine whether it will allow its players to participate in the 2022 Olympic games.

 History of Hockey

-The NHL currently contains 31 teams across the US and Canada, with Seattle, set to join to the league to begin the 2021-22 season as the 32nd team.
-Since the Stanley Cup was awarded to the NHL champion in 1927, the Montreal Canadiens have the most titles at 24, the last of which came all the way back in 1993.
+The NHL currently contains 31 teams across the US and Canada, with Seattle set to join the league to begin the 2021-22 season as the 32nd team.
+Since the Stanley Cup was awarded to the NHL champion in 1927, the Montreal Canadiens have the most titles at 24, the last of which came back in 1993.
 In more recent times, the Cup has traveled back and forth between Boston, Los Angeles (2x), Chicago (3x) and Pittsburgh (3x, including two in a row in 2016 and 2017) from 2009-2017 before two newcomers, Washington in 2018 and St. Louis in 2019, broke franchise-long droughts to secure the title.